pages-themes/primer/README.md

 ## Usage

-> **_NOTE:_** Primer is now the default theme for Github Pages, but you can still specify the theme you're using as below.
+> **_NOTE:_** Primer is now the default theme for GitHub Pages, but you can still specify the theme you're using as below.

 To use the Primer theme: